-I’ll start with quoting few lines from the last paragraph of that article.
+I’ll start by quoting some lines from the last paragraph of that article.

 I hope that I will find time next year for FOSSMeet, although I would prefer to attend FOSSMeet as a participant observing everything silently rather than being a part of the organizing team.

-I was placed in first few days of placement season, so I was free on that front.
-CSEA had conducted a Debian packaging workshop in the very beginning of the semester, but I could not attend that workshop.
+I was placed in the first few days of placement season, so I was free on that front.
+CSEA had conducted a Debian packaging workshop at the very beginning of the semester, but I could not attend that workshop.
 So I messaged Pirate Praveen sir privately and asked him whether he can guide me about Debian packaging.
 As with most of the senior open source contributors, he was very enthusiastic about helping me.
 So that’s how I restarted my journey in open source.
-It was a fun time learning about free software ideology from Praveen sir.
+It was a fun time learning about free software ideology from Pirate Praveen.
 We decided to conduct a small Debian Packaging hackathon in NITC.
 As it is a norm in CSE NITC nowadays about any such activity, people did not turn up at all for this hackathon.
 Only five people showed up for the hackathon.
-That was really disappointing.
-Though, on the personal level, I was satisfied.
-I submitted two packages to Debian unstable repository.
+That was disappointing.
+Though, on a personal level, I was satisfied.
+I submitted two packages to the Debian unstable repository.
 We did not have any other activity for the remaining of that semester.

 Okay, enough of the background!

 We opted for the HasGeek’s Funnel for the proposal acceptance this time also.
 The funnel works quite well for our workflow.
 We did not get many proposals in the beginning.
 I had read somewhere on the web that FOSSMeet had a MiniDebConf once.
-That seemed like an excellent idea to my team.
-So I talked with Praveen sir about the possibility of a separate Debian track during FOSSMeet.
-I thought that Debian packaging might be a good and easy way to introduce NITC students to the Open source software.
+That seemed like an excellent idea to the team.
+So I talked with Praveen sir, about the possibility of a separate Debian track during FOSSMeet.
+I thought that Debian packaging might be a good and easy way to introduce NITC students to Open-source software.

-Now, let me explain why I think that this is not a right way to filter good participants.
-If I am not wrong, one motive behind organizing such student run conferences is to inspire beginners and college students to learn about free and open source software and to allow them to learn about new technologies.
+Now, let me explain why I think that this is not the right way to filter good participants.
+If I am not wrong, one motive behind organizing such student run conferences is to inspire beginners and college students to learn about free and open-source software and to allow them to learn about new technologies.
 Now, it should not matter if the person has any prior experience or not.
-In our case, we prioritized the prior experience part and neglected the will to learn.
+In our case, we prioritized the previous experience part and neglected the will to learn.
 I know that it is tough to identify if a person is really interested in the event or just coming for the certificate, but still, there must be some better way to solve this issue.
-For now, this method is the best option available, and it worked good enough for our purpose.
+For now, this method is the best option available, and it worked well enough for our purpose.

-We publicised the event among CSE first years of NITC.
+We publicized the event among CSED’s first years.
 We even had a beginner level Git workshop for them.
 We were expecting that they will come to take part in the event.
-These events provide excellent opportunities for the newcomers to learn about Computer Science and its various fields.
+These events provide excellent opportunities for newcomers to learn about Computer Science and its various fields.
 I used to give priority to a CSEA event over any cultural event when I was in my first year.
 But, the turnout of first-year students for FOSSMeet was very less.
 I sometimes worry, how are these people going to continue organizing FOSSMeet.
-In the end, conducting this event will become a burden (of carrying a legacy) for them, and they will organize this event just like any other useless event that happens in NITC every weekend.
-We even made the entry, free for them, still, if they don’t feel interested in the event, then they are at an apparent loss.
+In the end, conducting this event will become a burden (of carrying a legacy) for them, and they will hold this event just like any other useless event that happens in NITC every weekend.
+We even made the entry, free for them; still, if they don’t feel interested in the event, then they are at an apparent loss.

-The decision to select philosophical topics might seem like a great thing, but in reality, the student audience is not very interested in listening to some random guy preaching about something which is not very relevant to them.
-Students want more technical knowledge which they can get only from technical talks and workshops.
-Hope that future FOSSMeet organizers will be more careful about maintaining the right balance between technical and not technical talks and workshops.
+The decision to select philosophical topics might seem like a great thing.
+Still, in reality, the student audience is not very interested in listening to some random guy preaching about something which is not very relevant to them.
+Students want more technical knowledge, which they can get only from technical talks and workshops.
+I hope that future FOSSMeet organizers will be more careful about maintaining the right balance between technical and not technical discussions and workshops.

-Now coming to my memories of this edition of the event, I really liked the video conference by Bradley M Kuhn, the president of the Software Freedom Conservancy.
-The way he explained current issues in software freedom, was very fascinating.
-I was really amazed by his humbleness.
-I was looking forward to the talk by RMS, but he could not deliver his talk due to some technical issues.
+Now coming to my memories of this edition of the event, I liked the video conference by Bradley M Kuhn, the president of the Software Freedom Conservancy.
+The way he explained current issues in software freedom was fascinating.
+I was amazed by his humbleness.
+I was looking forward to the talk by RMS, but he could not deliver his speech due to some technical issues.

 Feeling relieved now, as this long overdue post is finally complete.
-If you find the article intersting, share your views in the comments section.
-Thanks for reading… ☺️
+If you find the article interesting, share your views in the comments section.
+Thanks for reading. ☺️